 Refugee crises have been on the rise since 2011, with 65.6 million individuals forcibly displaced worldwide because of persecution, conflict, violence, or human rights violations as of 2017.

-Lebanon is currently hosting some 1 million Syrian refugees, who flooded in following the outbreak of the bloody neighboring civil war now in its 8th year.
+Lebanon is currently hosting some one million Syrian refugees, who flooded in following the outbreak of the bloody neighboring civil war, now in its 8th year.

-The small Mediterranean country is the largest host of refugees per capita, as it also hosts some 450,000 refugees according to UNRWA scattered across 12 camps.
+The small Mediterranean country is the largest host of refugees per capita, as it also hosts some 450,000 Palestinian refugees according to UNRWA, scattered across 12 camps.
 This has taken a toll on its already dire infrastructure and contributing to its economic downfall.

 A fragmented political response and internal bickering have slowed the repatriation effort, while the Syrian government's adoption of a policy of dissuasion has also struck fear in those wishing to return.